fmaguire/mag_sim_paper/manuscript.md

 Finally, the effective plasmid relative abundance was determined by multiplying the plasmid copy number with the genome relative abundance.
 The full set of randomly assigned relative abundances and copy numbers can be found in Supplemental Table 3.
 Sequences were then concatenated into a single FASTA file with the appropriate relative abundance.
-MiSeq v3 250bp paired-end reads with a mean fragment length of 1000bp (standard deviation of 50bp) were then simulated using art_illumina (v2016.06.05) [@doi:10.1093/bioinformatics/btr708] resulting in a simulated metagenome of 31,174,411 read pairs.
+MiSeq v3 250 base pair (bp) paired-end reads with a mean fragment length of 1000bp (standard deviation of 50bp) were then simulated using art_illumina (v2016.06.05) [@doi:10.1093/bioinformatics/btr708] resulting in a simulated metagenome of 31,174,411 read pairs.
 The selection of relative abundance and metagenome simulation itself was performed using the "data_simluation/simulate_metagenome.py" script.

 ### MAG Recovery